How Much Do Cable Railings Cost in 2025?

 Post and Handrail Costs

-• Position: Options include “terminal” (on an end) or “intermediate” (found in the middle of the railing)
+• Position: Your options include “terminal” (on an end) or “intermediate” (in the middle of the railing)

-• Holes for cable: Options include with holes and without
+• Holes for cable: You can opt for cables with holes or without.

 These are the average costs for post and handrail materials: